sbaek306/testing/README.md

 # testing

-These are R codes for simulations, which appear in the manuscript entitled, "Evaluating Site-Level Heterogeneity in Diagnostic Sensitivity Using Anchor Variables" by Baek, S., Ma, Y., Garcia, T. P.
+These are R codes for simulations, which appear in the manuscript entitled, "Testing and Quantifying Site-Level Variability in Diagnostic Sensitivity of an Anchor Variable" by Baek, S., Ma, Y., Garcia, T. P.

 (1) "simulations" folder - R files for simulations